GetPageSpeed/nginx-extras-docs/docs/modules/acme.md

 ---

 title: "Automatic certificate management (ACMEv2) module for NGINX"
 description: "RPM package nginx-module-acme.
-An NGINX module with the implementation of the automatic certificate management (ACMEv2) protocol. "
+An NGINX module with the implementation of the automatic certificate management (ACMEv2) protocol."

 ---